plainsight16/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ..- move to previous directory ls -la . cd .. /boot- list multiple files and their hidden files file- displays file type
+cd ..- move to previous directory ls -la . cd .. /boot- list multiple files and their hidden files file- displays file type cp- copy files from one file to another- to put it simply